Statutory responsibilities under the Ombud Act

-The Ombudsman Act provides the authority to investigate complaints of an administrative nature.
+The Ombud Act provides the authority to investigate complaints of an administrative nature.
 In accordance with the Act, all investigations are carried out in a confidential manner, and information is only divulged where necessary in furtherance of the investigation.
-Accordingly, all files of the Office of the Ombudsman are confidential
+Accordingly, all files of the Office of the Ombud are confidential

-The Office of the Ombudsman investigates complaints against provincial government departments, school districts, District Education Councils, Regional Health Authorities, municipalities, Crown agencies, and other agencies responsible to the Province, including a number of commissions and boards as defined under the Ombudsman Act.
+The Office of the Ombud investigates complaints against provincial government departments, school districts, District Education Councils, Regional Health Authorities, municipalities, Crown agencies, and other agencies responsible to the Province, including a number of commissions and boards as defined under the Ombud Act.

-- The Office of the Ombudsman and her staff does not have authority to investigate complaints concerning:
+- The Office of the Ombud and her staff does not have authority to investigate complaints concerning:

 - Federal government